LazaUK/AOAI-DALL-E-3-SDKv1/README.md

     azure_endpoint = AOAI_API_BASE,
 )
 ```
-2. We define then a helper function, that would call deployment name of our DALL-E 3 model in Azure OpenAI and return URL of generated image.
+2. We define then a helper function, that would call our DALL-E 3 model in Azure OpenAI and return URL of generated image.
 ``` Python
 def image_generator(prompt):
     # Generate image with DALL-E 3